 You're not just taking, remember?
 Get involved with your connections.
 Join relevant Groups and Company pages, and monitor their activity.
 Take the time to review your connection's posts, offering insight, support, and perspective whenever you're able.
 You have to give to get, and you'll find that the more you interact with your connection's activity the more they'll interact with your content.

 Spend a few minutes a day on LinkedIn following these social media marketing success steps.
 In a month's time you'll see the benefits taking effect.
 Your circle of influence will grow.
 Your credibility will grow.
 Your network and reach will grow.
-Your business will grow.
+Your digital business will grow.